-This is a sports touring vehicle that has a large load capacity, three rows of seats and high roof.
-It is eligible for a tax credit.
-Mercedes Benz was the first manufacturer to offer diesel passenger cars and they still offer this for all types of vehicles.
+This is a compact crossover with a boxy body and a high roof.
+Mercedes Benz was the first manufacturer to offer diesel passenger cars and it still offers this for all types of vehicles.
 The diesel engines have low enough emissions that they are legal in all 50 states.
 BlueTec is the pollution control system, which contains two catalytic converters and particulate filters.

 Audi Q7 TDI

 One of the things that will strike you about this top selling diesel SUV is that it doesn't look like an SUV.
 Rather, the Q7 resembles a slightly larger wagon that offers five doors and seven passenger seating.
 With a powerful 3.5L engine, the Q7 will also prove to be one of the more powerful diesel options in the SUV class.
 The price tag may be a small hindrance, but it is backed by the legendary Audi reliability.
 The TDI is one of the cleanest diesel SUVs in the world, and is greener and more efficient than other models in its class.
 The Q7 has an ultra low emission certification and produces 15 percent fewer emissions than other engines.
 It produces 406 lb-feet of torque and 225 horsepower.
 While being a luxury vehicle, it still has enough pull for towing.
 The gas mileage ranges from 30 to 33 mpg.